lukassnoek/nifti2gif/README.rst

 This package depends on the following Python packages:

 - nibabel
-- joblib (for parallel processing)
+- joblib (optional; for parallel processing)

+Also, it uses Imagemagick's `convert` command to make the gifs from the individual png-images.
-Optionally, to use the reorientation and skullstripping functionality, make sure FSL is installed.
+Optionally, to use the reorientation and skullstripping functionality, make sure FSL is installed (and the BET and reorient2std are listed in the PATH).

 Installation
 ~~~~~~~~~~~~